-In 2009, The Leslie Simon Breast Care and Cytodiagnosis Center achieved a significant milestone by becoming the first NAPBC-accredited breast center in New Jersey.
-Today, we are honored to be recognized as a Designated Breast Imaging Center of Excellence by the American College of Radiology.
+The Englewood Health Leslie Simon Breast Care and Cytodiagnosis Center, established as the first NAPBC-accredited breast center in New Jersey in 2009, continues to uphold its distinction as a Breast Imaging Center of Excellence by the American College of Radiology.
+We are also honored to have been recognized by the U.S. Congress as a national model for the diagnosis and treatment of breast disease.

 Our Faculty